JuniorBecari10/host/README.md

 npm start
 ```

-If you are running this in a test environment, it'll create a new `.env` file automatically.
+If you are running this in a test environment, it'll create a new `.env` file automatically. <br>
 Databases are managed using `.json` files; they're created automatically as needed too.

 ## Environment Configuration